Who accepts IELTS?

 The IELTS Life Skills is a new type of test introduced and approved by the UK Government for Visas and Immigration (UKVI) purposes.
 The new test has been designed to meet specific immigration requirements.
 You will need to demonstrate only appropriate Speaking and Listening skills during the test.
 IELTS Life Skills is available at two levels, corresponding to levels A1 and B1 of the Common European Framework of Reference (CEFR).

 Before you register for your test, you should check the English language requirements for your visa category.
 The British government requires IELTS Life Skills A1 if you are applying for a UK Visas and Immigration family, spouse or partner visa.
 You should take the IELTS Life Skills B1 to obtain a citizenship/residence visa.
 The test is available at UKVI-approved locations throughout the world.
+Please take into account that an English test in not the only requirement for a visa, in many cases the proper student insurance or other occupational insurances need to be arranged before a visa will be granted.

 Other uses of your IELTS scores